 5. What would I change about my job/the way I spend a routine day?

-What do you like and dislike about your job?
+How do you feel about your job – what do you like and dislike about it?
 What can you do to make your job better?
 Does your current job “feed your soul” or has it become more of a comfortable habit?
 Would you consider changing your job, or even your career, at this point?

 6. When I was a child, what did I want to do when I grew up?